 Armed with an understanding of powerlessness and unmanageability, we are now ready to work Step One.
-We are ready to begin our journey into sobriety, and experience life anew.
+We are ready to begin our 12 step recovery program into sobriety, and experience life anew.
 All that is left is to learn how to truly practice and embrace the principles of this step.

 How to Practice